MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Azure.Service.md

 ### [Set-AzureRole](./Set-AzureRole.md)
-Sets the number of instances of an azure_2 role to run.
+Sets the number of instances of an Azure role to run.

 ### [Set-AzureServiceADDomainExtension](./Set-AzureServiceADDomainExtension.md)